 I don’t have any particular interest in planes or flying, but I was surprised by how fascinated I was by the whole thing.
 It’s dangerous, yes, but it’s also exciting.
 And these girls have a lot to prove since many of the instructors make it very clear they think women have no business being there.
 You really can’t help but cheer these girls on.

-The story didn’t really go the direction I expected – it didn’t resolve nicely, which, in hindsight, I should have expected.
+The story of Flygirl didn’t really go the direction I expected – it didn’t resolve nicely, which, in hindsight, I should have expected.
 But it felt authentic that way, so I have no complaints.

 The Publishers Weekly review said that the book feels “constructed to educate” and I can’t help but agree with that, but it does so in a way that didn’t bother me at all.
 I genuinely liked Ida Mae and was fascinated by this aspect of WWII I hadn’t known anything about previously.